 As a result of participating in the karate program, our students have gained in self-esteem and confidence.
 They have concrete goals to work towards and receive acknowledgement of their accomplishments.
 Through your program the students practice many of the same skills we work on here during the regular School hours, specifically working towards goals, self-discipline, and listening.
 In your program they get all of that while benefiting from exercise!

 We are happy that we have been able to maintain this program here at Dawes for the past year and look forward to continuing our relationship with Fonseca Martial Arts

 To Whom It May Concern,

 Fonseca Martial Arts has partnered with Hamilton Elementary this year to provide after school programming.
-Owners John and Elisa Au Fonseca have been hands-on in ensuring the program is successful at my school.
+Owner John Fonseca has been hands-on in ensuring the program is successful at my school.
 We currently have 21 students taking the after school class and the term to term retention is more than 90%.
 Their instructors relate well to children and run the class effectively.

 • kids can have fun doing a physical activity that improves strength, conditioning and coordination.